What Is a Digital Loyalty Card? Complete 2026 Guide

 Both Apple and Google Wallet support geofencing.
 When a customer walks near your store, their card can pop up automatically.

 Imagine: customer walks by your cafe, phone buzzes, card appears showing “2 stamps to free coffee.”
 That’s not creepy - that’s helpful.
-(More on this in our cafe loyalty program guide.)
+(More on this in our coffee shop loyalty programme guide.)

 Automatic updates